-Coughlin's Hall of Fame credentials are already achieved, from his six NHRA championships to his 81 victories – 62 of which came as a pro, ranking him fourth all-time in the Pro Stock category.
+Coughlin's Hall of Fame credentials are already achieved, from his six NHRA championships to his 83 victories – 63 of which have come as a pro, ranking him fourth all-time in the Pro Stock category.

-But as he turns 49 in 2019, his competitive nature burns as brightly as ever.
+As he turns 50 in 2020, his competitive nature burns as brightly as ever.
 Coughlin is pursuing his seventh NHRA title and his sixth in the ultra-competitive Pro Stock category.
-He’ll again drive the JEGS.com Chevrolet Camaro for Elite Motorsports, teaming with two-time Pro Stock champ Erica Enders, as well as Alex Laughlin, and Rodger Brogdon to form one of the most potent teams in the sport.
+He’ll again drive the JEGS.com Chevrolet Camaro for Elite Motorsports, teaming with three-time Pro Stock champ Erica Enders, as well as Alex Laughlin, to form one of the most potent teams in the sport.

 Coughlin's pro career started in 1997, after tasting success in the NHRA Sportsman ranks.
 He scored his first pro win in in his second start in Pro Stock and his first professional championship in 2000.

 He continued to pile up wins and titles, winning the Pro Stock title in 2002, 2007-08 and 2013 to add to his stellar resume.
 Those five Pro Stock titles go along with his 1992 Super Gas Championship.

 He's among the ten winningest drivers across all classes, and he's the only pro driver to win from every qualifying position, No. 1 to No. 16.